kahnwong/docs.karnwong.me/docs/knowledge-base/devops/devops.md

 - [Pinging](https://www.pinging.net/)
 - [Global Response Time Checker](https://checker.ddosify.com/)
 - [jota-cert-checker](https://github.com/juliojsb/jota-cert-checker) - Check SSL certificate expiration date of a list of sites.
+- [ntfy](https://ntfy.sh/) - ntfy (pronounce: notify) is a simple HTTP-based pub-sub notification service.
+It allows you to send notifications to your phone or desktop via scripts from any computer, entirely without signup, cost or setup.

 ## Security